asforrest/milestone-3-KATT-App/README.md

 1. Create API to share the data.
 1. Create search functionality on the dashboard.
 1. Create a global dashboard with aggrigated data about all users.
+1. Add more data interactivity on the dashboard, like ordering by different headers.

 ## Technologies Used